nathannye/crawl-me-maybe/packages/sanity-plugin-seo/README.md

 ### Adding SEO fields to a page document

 Include the `pageMetadata` object type on any document schema.
-Global defaults are displayed automatically but not inherited by the frontend, this must be wired manually.
+Global defaults are displayed automatically in Studio, but frontend fallback merging must be wired manually.

 ```ts
 // schemas/page.ts